 The Arizona Monsoon Season is generally looked forward to in Arizona.
 If you just think of a "Monsoon" - you might have an idea of what it means.
 Maybe from films & photos of relentless rain coming down in the south Pacific.

-Countries like India, Bangladesh, Vietnam, etc. Mostly those influenced from winds over the Indian Ocean.
+Countries like India, Bangladesh, Vietnam, etc. Mostly those influenced by winds over the Indian Ocean.
 Which at certain times of the year precipitates continuous clouds & rain, causing flooding.

 Well... meet the Monsoon season in Arizona and the Southwest!